fatfisz/poof/README.md

 }
 ```

-## The difference between poof and poof/cast
+## The difference between poof and poof-cast

+While `poof` passes processed data for asserts without change, `poof-cast` casts it to string beforehand.
+The casting works the same as default JS string casting, with this exception: `null`, `undefined`, and `NaN` become `''` (empty string).

+This is quite useful for parsing request bodies which usually consist of strings - missing fields assume the value of `''` when auto-casting is on.
+Because of this `decorators.assert.isNull` from `poof-cast` can be used to check both for field presence and whether the value is a non-empty string.
+This of course reduces otherwise necessary boilerplate code.

 The [validator](https://www.npmjs.com/package/validator) library used to make the casting by itself before v.
-5.
-Now it instead throws when the passed argument is not a string.
+5. Now it instead throws when the passed argument is not a string.
+Those exceptions can be thrown when using `poof` (without casting), so be careful when using that version.

-The rules of casting are as follows:
-- in case of objects try to use `toString` or return `'[object Object]'`
-- return `''` for `null`, `undefined`, `NaN` and `''`
-- else cast the value to a string

-This is quite useful for parsing request bodies, which usually consist of strings.
-Missing fields assume the value of `''` when auto-casting is on.
-Because of this `decorators.assert.isNull` from `poof/cast` covers both empty strings and null values.

-So using `poof/cast` where you will be dealing with strings or missing properties spares you from adding more boilerplate (explicit casting).

-Warning!
-If you use an assertion function on a non-string without autocasting, an exception will be thrown and the processing will end abruptly.

 ## API

-Both `poof` and `poof/cast` export:
+Both `poof` and `poof-cast` export:

 ### createProcessor(config)